dnp3/opendnp3-guide/docs/features/features.md

 compilers.

 Connections can be established using TCP/IP, a serial link, or a UDP connection.
-Note that we do not recommend using UDP for DNP3 connections, and that serial communications should only be used if TCP/IP is not available.
+Note that we do not recommend using UDP for DNP3 connections, as it places additional requirements on how DNP3 is used, e.g. requests and responses must fit in a single datagram.

 To ease usage in existing codebases, C# and Java bindings are also available.
 They expose a complete and easy-to-use interface to interact with the library.